regisf/banana/README.md

 Banana
 ======

-Banana: The PHP framework that taste good
+Banana: The PHP framework that tastes good

 Since 5.3 PHP is now functionnal which means we may pass a function as an argument.